isopink/isopink.github.io/_posts/2025-04-05-Learning problem.md

 Well, maybe the first time the baby does, it’s very painful — a strong negative reward.
 That pain acts as a signal: *touching hot water leads to a bad outcome.*

 Over time, the baby learns to avoid that action.
 There’s no teacher explicitly saying 'don’t do that,' just feedback from the environment.
 This is exactly how reinforcement learning works — by associating actions with good or bad outcomes through trial and error.
-To simplify: **Learn a policy to maximize reward through interaction with the environment** We will talk about it later, more precisely.
+To simplify, Reinforcement learning is **Learn a policy to maximize reward through interaction with the environment**.
+We will talk about it later, more precisely.

 ---

 Next time.
-We will discuss the feasibility of learnig: **Can we make reliable prediction outside the training data using only what we've seen?**
+We will discuss the feasibility of learnig: **Can we make reliable prediction outside the training data using only what we have seen?**

 > **Reference**
 > Yaser S. Abu-Mostafa, *Learning from data*, AMLBook, 2012